 The Beginning of How Shit Hits the Fan

 Before I left for New York, I left my house keys I thought my mom was going to be home that day and could let me back inside.
-Well, turned out while I was on the plane heading home, my mom left a voicemail saying that she was going to be at work that day.
+Well, it turned out while I was on the plane heading home, my mom left a voicemail saying that she was going to be at work that day.
 I had to Nanny, so I needed to get back inside as soon as possible.
 I called my Dad, thinking he could drive back home from work during his lunch break since it’s not far.
-Turned out, he was in Whittier for training, which is two hours away.
+It turned out; he was in Whittier for training, which is two hours away.
 I called my mom, and she said my only option was to call a locksmith.
 Mr. Squigglekins offered to have me drive his mom’s car for work, but I refused because I didn’t want to cause any more trouble.

 The deadbolts on the doors of my house are pretty secure and hard to open.
-The locksmith said he had to drill them in order to let me inside.
+The locksmith said he had to drill them to let me inside.
 I was tired and jetlagged, so I let him do his thing.

 I misunderstood the pricing because instead of paying the $35-$54 dollar range, I paid $745.
 Here’s how the price broke down.

 - $239 for the two locks that needed replacement

 In hindsight, the locksmith ripped me off.
 I wasn’t assertive, and I should have said something.
 I knew something was up when they told me $745 because five years ago in 2009, my mom and I were locked out and she called a locksmith.
 The price she paid was around $100, and the locksmith didn’t even break the lock.
 The thing is I’m not sure if that situation is different because I went through the door that connected the garage and backyard.
 The lockout of 2009, my mom and I went through the garage door.
 Also, I believe the deadbolt at that time wasn’t locked; it was only the bottom doorknob